tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 - Bonefish have a cool latin name: *abula vulpes* means silver fox.
 They also have a cooler nickname: "ghost of the flats".

-- I went down a fishing spiral on Youtube when we were close to leaving for the trip.
+- I went down a Youtube spiral when we were close to leaving for the trip.
 The highlights were these two videos Yeti made on [giant trevally in the Seychelles](https://www.youtube.com/watch?v=MNfBHLp_FKg) and [tarpon in Florida](https://www.youtube.com/watch?v=FZoMPciCciY).
 There's also [this gem](https://www.youtube.com/watch?v=IYq7i4u3XBA).

 - Having a doctor as a parent is awesome for many reasons, one of which being that doctors are always there to swoop in and [save the day](https://en.wikipedia.org/wiki/Angus_Wallace#In-flight_surgery_with_a_coat-hanger_and_silverware) on planes.
-Midway through the flight to Nassau, the guy sitting in front of us fainted and the captain used the intercom to call for the help.
-My dad jumped over the seat and started asking him a bunch of questions.
+Midway through the flight to Nassau, a guy sitting in front of us fainted and the captain used the intercom to call for help.
+My dad parkoured over the seat and started doing his thing.
 A nurse and an ER doctor came over too.
 The good news was that the guy ended up being okay.
 The bad news was that he was forced to drink orange juice with like 3 salt packets poured into it.
-Anyways, my dad is a hero!
+Anyways, you're my hero, Dad.

 - Bahamian coins are neat and very island-y.
 The quarters have sailboats, the dimes have little bonefish, the nickels have pineapples, and the pennies have starfish.
 For some reason, they also have a square one that's 15 cents?
 Kind of weird to pick a number that you can't break a dollar evenly into but still cool.

 - Along those lines, I later found out that the Bahamas is a tax haven.
-You don't have to pay any income, corporate, or capital gains taxes.
+It has historically strict banking secrecy laws, a reliancy on offshore finance, and the appeal of being a frickin island in the Carribean.
 Leonardo Dicaprio should've stashed away his money here instead of going all the way to that bank in Switzerland.

 - In elementary school I read about Atlantis Paradise Island in an issue of Nat Geo Kids.
 I thought it was amazing at the time but today it just seems really touristy.
-You could defintely pick out the people in the airport who were staying there.
+You could definitely pick out the people in the airport who were staying there.
 That said, I'd still absolutely jump on any opportunity go to Disneyland.

 - The people were, of course, incredibly nice and hospitable.
 Admittedly, the backbone of the Bahamian economy is tourism but, after being there and seeing that it looks exactly like the postcards, it's hard to find a reason why anyone who grew up on an island wouldn't be so friendly.
 No wonder Obama seemed like a pretty happy guy.